 But is your team ready?

 Some employees see training days, in-service days, or onsite workshops as “light” days, when employees can simply “show up” without the responsibility of actually being actively engaged.
 But this certainly isn’t the best way to get the most from your training event, nor likely will the employees actually absorb – and adopt – the behaviors you’re hoping for.

 So how can an HR or Training Department ensure they get the most from their onsite training event?

-Include a monitor or manager involvement.
-Sometimes, just the mere presence of the company management helps reinforce the message that employees need to pay attention during the training.
+- Include a monitor or manager involvement.
+Sometimes, just the mere presence of the company's management helps reinforce the message that employees need to pay attention during the training.
 Sometimes it’s also helpful to involve a manager periodically during the training as a “guest speaker” or evaluator during training.

 - Put their learning into action.
 All too often, employees go to trainings or conferences with the best of intentions.
 They learn amazing new ideas or have thoughts on how to improve their work… and then once they come back, the learnings get forgotten, put in a file and are ultimately lost.
 Change doesn’t just come from learning new information – but from putting it into action.
 Help your employees immediately apply what they’ve learned by finding a few ways to immediately implement their new knowledge.
 Even just implementing one or two new ideas can make a world of improvement.

 - Consider implementing a post-training follow up.
 Sometimes people need time to effect real change.
 So consider offering a post-training follow-up plan where the trainees establish their own goals for change or actions to implement, and then have periodic email group follow-ups to encourage change.
 You can also have a post-training group get together 30 days after the training to see how everyone’s doing and to record how those changes have impacted their workflows/jobs or outcomes (which would be beneficial for the training department to record!)